RemotiveBus plugin API

 action | string | yes | Command type, must be start or stop. |

-bus.type | string | yes | CAN bus type, always vcan. |
+bus.type | string | yes | CAN bus type, is currently always vcan. |

 bus.device | string | yes | Name of CAN device inside Docker.
 Docker appends a trailing 0. |